numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     ``np.array([np.array(array_like)])``
   - array operations may or may not preserve dtype metadata

-The new code must pass NumPy's regular test suite, giving some assurance of backward compatibility.
+The new code must pass NumPy's regular test suite, giving some assurance that the changes are compatible with existing code.

 ******************************************************************************
 Usage and impact